 After more than three years of sail boat ownership I am happy to announce that the debate is over.
-Our family has decided to install a washer/dryer on Aphrodite, our St Francis 50 catamaran.
+Our family has decided to install a washer/dryer on SV Aphrodite, our St Francis 50 catamaran.
 For years the decision to own a washer/dryer was hindered partly by a reluctance to bring on new gadgetry, but also because we couldn’t decide where to put it.

 Where can you retrofit a washer/dryer on a St Francis 50 catamaran?